Your Ultimate Guide to Improving Internet in Rural Areas

 If your wireless signal has problems, this can lead to a decrease in your internet speed.
 To test your internet speed, use an Ethernet cable.

 Find a service provider who provides wireless internet for rural areas.
-If you're a home with many people online at once, you'll want wireless internet.
+If you're home with many people online at once, you'll want wireless internet with a good mesh router.
 For unlimited wireless broadband, you'll have a modem and antenna that will communicate with your provider's antenna.

 This option will work similarly to a cordless phone.
 Your router will convert signals, and broadcast them.
 You can then use your tablet, laptop, PC, etc.